-The essense of tourism is changing dramatically nowadays.
-What was popular just a couple of years ago (such as female solo travel or, previously, couple travel) doesn’t tend to be that much popular anymore.
+The essence of tourism is changing dramatically nowadays.
+What was popular just a couple of years ago (such as female solo travel or, previously, couple travel) doesn’t tend to be that popular anymore.
 Our infographics will show you what are the travel trends in 2018 you may expect.

-On the other hand, tourists seek to fullfil their needs of achievement while being on a journey.
-For example, they may want to try climbing Mont Blanc, cycle a from one city to another, or swim a challenging route in the open water.
-There are ample opportunities for the achivement tourism, and it will be among the main travel trends in 2018.
+On the other hand, tourists seek to fulfill their needs of achievement while being on a journey.
+For example, they may want to try climbing Mont Blanc, cycle from one city to another, or swim a challenging route in the open water.
+There are ample opportunities for the achievement tourism, and it will be among the main travel trends in 2018.

-While a couple travel was especially popular some years ago, the growing trend of the present-day tourism is multigenerational travel.
-Travelling with your children and parents opens up ample opportunities for the people to get closer, obtain the emotions that they will barely forget.
-So, it shouldn’t be surprising that the multigenerational tourism will be on the rise in 2018.
+While the couple travel was especially popular some years ago, the growing trend of present-day tourism is multigenerational travel.
+Traveling with your children and parents opens up ample opportunities for people to get closer, and obtain the emotions that they will barely forget.
+So, it shouldn’t be surprising that multigenerational tourism will be on the rise in 2018.

-Eventually, 2017 was remembered for the “rebellion” of the locals in such cities like Barcelona, Bilbao or Amsterdam, where they confronted the tourists who came to those cities on their summer vacations.
+Eventually, 2017 was remembered for the “rebellion” of the locals in such cities as Barcelona, Bilbao, and Amsterdam, where they confronted the tourists who came to those cities on their summer vacations.
 Indeed, such pop destinations get, indeed, overcrowded, and a large number of tourists will turn their sight away from Paris, Barcelona, or London.
-Instead, they will seek remote, serene, less ppopular places where they will barely be able to encounter hordes of tourists.
+Instead, they will seek remote, serene, less popular places where they will barely be able to encounter hordes of tourists.